Assistant Provost, Office of Innovation/IDEA Center, Executive Director for Student Entrepreneurship and the ESTEEM

 - Received numerous awards for its environmental impact; notable distinction from the United States Environmental Protection Agency (EPA) including winning the WasteWise Small Business Partner of the Year Award in 2011.

 Prior to Better World Books, Murphy worked for or started up more than 14 companies – from multinationals to early stage ventures to startups (spanning eight industries in seven states and in Europe).
-He raised more than $85M in capital to build and scale multiple organizations in the manufacturing, healthcare services, technology and online retail sectors – and through his leadership brought significant growth and scale to each.
+He has raised more than $85M in capital to build and scale multiple organizations in the manufacturing, healthcare services, technology and online retail sectors – and through his leadership brought significant growth and scale to each.

 David received his undergraduate degree (B.A. with high honors; Economics) from the University of Notre Dame and his graduate degree (MBA) from the Amos Tuck School at Dartmouth College.
 David is a founding member of enFocus (South Bend, IN), serves on multiple Boards and Advisory Councils and is a member of the Leadership Atlanta Class of 2012.
 He was also a Southeastern Regional Finalist for the Ernst and Young Entrepreneur of the Year Award in 2011.
-David has been married to Mary Elizabeth Barrett Murphy (also a graduate of the University of Notre Dame) for 36 years and they have three grown children and three grandchildren.
+David has been married to Mary Elizabeth Barrett Murphy (also a graduate of the University of Notre Dame) for 37 years and they have three grown children and four grandchildren.